Tom Obrzut

 I mean there must be a lot to generate so much fiction

-Or if there number in print is out of proportion to their true percentage in the population
+Or if there number in print is out of proportion to their true percentage

 Which I think is the fact of the matter